Zachwm/CarMaintenanceApp/readme.md

 * [ ] Add google accounts to allow for easier authentication
 * [x] Allow for the website to deal with multiple vehicles per user
 * [ ] Add CSS to make the webapp look better
-* [ ] Add Vehicles to being stored within (currently only have accounts and their info)
+* [x] Add Vehicles to being stored within (currently only have accounts and their info)
+* [ ] Allow the user to see vehicles without having to re-sign in saving there authentication from page to page